 - Open the app and allow the requested notifications.

-Starting and ending point of the cycle route: parking lot Market, Stationsstraat, Ingelmunster.
+Starting and ending point of the bicycle route: parking Markt, Stationsstraat, Ingelmunster.